-The HIGH LIMIT circuit is independent of the HeatNet control, which shuts down the ignition control and the boiler if the control board or other component of the boiler were to malfunction.
-The control will continue to function and report the fault, but its ability to run the boiler will end.
+The HIGH LIMIT circuit is independent of the control and shuts down the ignition control and the boiler if the control board or other component of the boiler was to malfunction.
+The control will continue to function and report the fault, but its ability to control the boiler will end.

-Each Encore Series boiler employing this control can function as either a Master or a member.
+Each Torus Series boiler employing this control can function as either a Master or a member.
 This allows one boiler (Master) to be in control of target temperature.
 The other boilers (Members) only respond to the commands issued by the Master.
 If using an external control, all boilers can be setup as members.
 The following will define the roles of Master and member.